Scouting for new legal technology solutions for your in-house legal department?

 The challenge: KPMG also reports that just 4 percent of Legal Department staff identify as technology professionals.
 This means the task of identifying the right legal technology tools falls on those of us who are not necessarily fluent in bits and bytes.

-It's easy to become overwhelmed with all this LegalTech talk, but whether your in-house legal department is large or small, there are five major things you should consider when vetting in-house legal tech software solutions for your team.
+It's easy to become overwhelmed with all this LegalTech talk, but whether your in-house legal department is large or small, there are five major things you should consider when vetting in-house legal department software solutions for your team.

 1. Budget and scalability